PROUDLY SPONSORED BY:

 If you poke through the pros and cons above, the kits are nice straight from the box.
 The Eduard is nicer since it comes with a wealth of photo-etched parts for roughly the same retail price as the Hasegawa kit.
 The Hasegawa kit is nicer for the less experienced modeler that isn't quite ready to deal with photo-etched parts.
 While the Eduard kit does go together nicely, there are no styrene options for some of the details.
 The Eduard kit should be tackled by the experienced modeler or stashed away by the less-experienced modeler until that 'rainy day'.

 If price is important, note that the Eduard Profipack kit features two frets of photo-etch and retails for the same price as the others with no photo-etch.
-The cost to add the same type of photo-etch to either the Hasegawa or Accurate Miniatures kits will set you back another $15.00.
+The cost to add the same type of photo-etch to either the Hasegawa or Accurate Miniatures kits will set you back at least $15.00 (in 2005 - more now).

 All of the kits will build into nice replicas of the World War Two combat aircraft straight out of the box and do not have any serious problems with fit or accuracy as military P-39/P-400s.